O365/python-o365/docs/source/getting_started.rst

 OAuth Setup (Prerequisite)
 --------------------------

-This section is explained using Microsoft Graph Protocol, almost the same applies to the Office 365 REST API.

 Before you can use python-o365, you must register your application in the `Microsoft Entra Admin Center <https://entra.microsoft.com/>`_.
 Follow the steps below: